harlamism/IdaClu/README.md

 - Experimental "Code Coverage" plugin fails to load
 - Explicit folder filtering with `"/"` as a parameter does not work as expected
 - Labels are still present in filters after being removed from .idb
-- In recursive mode the function can be prefixed multiple times
+- In recursive mode, the function can be prefixed multiple times
 - Recursive mode is not considered while highlighting with color

 ## Acknowledgements